uhppoted/uhppoted-tunnel/README.md

 The release tarballs contain the executables for all the operating systems - OS specific tarballs with all the _uhppoted_ components can be found in [uhpppoted](https://github.com/uhppoted/uhppoted/releases) releases.

 Installation is straightforward - download the archive and extract it to a directory of your choice.
-To install `uhppoted-httpd` as a system service:
+To install `uhppoted-tunnel` as a system service:
 ```
    cd <uhppoted directory>
    sudo uhppoted-tunnel daemonize